 No foreign transaction fee credit card vs. using cash

 You might wonder if it’s easier to carry cash as a way to avoid paying foreign transaction fees.
-Cash is universal, and many currency exchange providers around the world accept Canadian dollars, so you may consider opting for cash; however, a credit card is often a better choice.
-While you may carry some cash for smaller purchases, like restaurants, a credit card is a better option for the majority of your purchases.
+While cash is universal and many currency exchange providers around the world accept Canadian dollars, a credit card is often a better choice.
+You should carry at least some cash for smaller purchases, but a credit card is a better option for the majority of your purchases.

-First, carrying cash is riskier in many countries because of the increased presence of pickpocketers.
+- Cash can get lost or stolen.
+Carrying cash is risky because of the increased presence of pickpockets.
 This is especially common in tourist-heavy areas of the world.
-If your cash is stolen, you can’t recoup your funds.
+If your cash is lost or stolen, you can’t recoup your funds.
 On the other hand, your credit card issuer likely has a zero fraud liability policy that will eliminate your responsibility for charges made on a stolen credit card.

 Drawbacks of no foreign transaction fee credit cards